Why own a home in a Revocable Living Trust?

 Common Concerns:

-> Can the bank force me to pay my mortgage in full if I put my home into my trust?
+> Will I lose my Texas homestead exemption for property taxes?> Can the bank force me to pay my mortgage in full if I put my home into my trust?

 Concern No. 1: Do I Keep My Homestead Exemption?

-First, what is a homestead?
 There is more than one meaning for the term “homestead” under Texas law, but for purposes of this article the focus is on a homestead for property taxes (also known as ad valorem taxes).
 In order for a home to qualify as a homestead (and be able to obtain a homestead exemption), the home (including a manufactured home) must be the principal residence of the owner applying for the exemption, and the included land may not exceed twenty acres.
+For related information, see Home in a Revocable Living Trust.

 Homes not occupied by the owner as his or her principal residence do not qualify for the exemption, and you may only have one homestead in Texas.
 If you are age 65 or older, are disabled, or are a disabled veteran (or surviving spouse or child of a disabled veteran), there are similar homestead exemptions.
 For more on exemptions, see the state Comptroller office here: https://comptroller.texas.gov/taxes/property-tax/exemptions/

-So, can I keep my homestead exemption?
 Texas law allows you to transfer your homestead to a “qualifying trust” and retain your homestead exemption on the home.
 In order for a trust to be a “qualifying trust” the trust must allow the trust creator (or beneficiary) to have the present right to use and occupy the home that is held in the trust as his or her principal residence at no cost and rent free.
+Learn more in Home in a Revocable Living Trust.
+For assistance with trust planning, contact Tarleton Law Firm.

 The complete definition for a qualifying trust is found in Texas Tax Code Section 11.13(j)(3) which states that a “qualifying trust” means a trust that:

-grants the trust creator (or beneficiary) in the trust agreement (or Will or court order) the right to use and occupy the home as such trust creator’s (or such beneficiary’s) principal residence;
+- grants the trust creator (or beneficiary) in the trust agreement (or Will or court order) the right to use and occupy the home as such trust creator’s (or such beneficiary’s) principal residence;

-grants use and occupancy of the home rent free and at no cost except for taxes and costs required by the trust agreement (or Will or court order);
+- grants use and occupancy of the home rent free and at no cost except for taxes and costs required by the trust agreement (or Will or court order);

-grants the right to use and occupy the home for life, for the lesser of life or a term of years, or until the trust is revoked; and
+- grants the right to use and occupy the home for life, for the lesser of life or a term of years, or until the trust is revoked; and

-acquires the home in a recorded deed that clearly describes the home and the ownership rights.
+- acquires the home in a recorded deed that clearly describes the home and the ownership rights.

 In the case of a Revocable Living Trust agreement, the agreement should include language that mirrors the above requirements of the Texas Tax Code so that the appraisal district will be satisfied that the trust agreement creates a qualifying trust.
+For more details, see Home in a Revocable Living Trust.

 Don’t forget to reapply for exemptions with the appraisal district.
 After the grantor’s home is transferred to the trust (by a deed), it is also necessary to reapply for the homestead exemption in the name of the trust.
-The county appraisal district will want to see a copy of the language in the trust agreement that allows the trust to be a “qualifying trust”.
-Your attorney can review your trust to determine if it is drafted to grant this right, and help you with preparing the necessary paperwork.
+The county appraisal district will want to see a copy of the language in the trust agreement that allows the trust to be a qualifying trust – Home in a Revocable Living Trust

 Concern No. 2: What Happens to My Mortgage?